zzjtnb/eslint-config/packages/all/README.md

 - Single quotes, no semi
 - Auto fix for formatting (aimed to be used standalone without Prettier)
-- Designed to work with TypeScript, Vue out-of-box
+- Designed to work with TypeScript, JavaScript,Vue out-of-box
 - Lint also for json, yaml, markdown
 - Sorted imports, dangling commas for cleaner commit diff
 - Reasonable defaults, best practices, only one-line of config